-• Sildenafil (Viagra®) and other Phosphodiesterase Type 5 (PDE5) Inhibitors and NNRTI's and PI's
+Sildenafil and other Phosphodiesterase Type 5 (PDE5) Inhibitors are metabolized by the CYP 3A4 pathway.
 EFV and NVP are inducers of this pathway.
 Data defining any interaction with sildenafil are insufficient to determine a clinical significance.

-Particular caution should be used when prescribing these agents (sildenafil, [Viagra®], tadalafil (Cialis®), vardenafil (Levitra®), and similar agents) to participants receiving concurrent PI agents or RTV-boosted PIs.
-Coadministration of RTV with a PDE5 inhibitor is expected to increase their concentrations substantially, which may cause hypotension, syncope, visual changes, and prolonged erection.
-When coadministered with any PI, the initial dose of sildenafil should be reduced to 25 mg, repeated no more frequently than every 48 hours.
+Particular caution should be used when prescribing these agents (sildenafil [Viagra®], tadalafil [Cialis®], vardenafil [Levitra®], and similar agents) to participants receiving concurrent PIs or RTV-boosted PIs.
+Coadministration of RTV with a PDE5 inhibitor is expected to substantially increase their concentrations, which may cause hypotension, syncope, visual changes, and prolonged erection.
+When coadministered with PIs, the initial dose of sildenafil should be reduced to 25 mg, and repeated no more frequently than every 48 hours.
 Vardenafil should not exceed a maximum single dose of 2.5 mg in 72 hours.
 Tadalafil should not exceed a maximum single dose of 10 mg in 72 hours.